 Seek out other Facebook groups, forums and other online and social media resources devoted to gluten free cooking, particularly those that focus on a Moroccan membership.
 They can be invaluable in terms of learning which products are surprisingly off limits, but also in providing a source of recipe inspiration.

 Visit large supermarkets such as Marjane, Carrefour and Acima to become familiar with their gluten-free products and prices.
 You’ll typically find that they stock modest selections of gluten-free flours, pastas, cereals, as well as some ready-made breads, cakes and cookies.
 And, a surprising number of small neighborhood markets are carrying gluten-free items, so be sure to see what’s available in your own backyard.

-In Casablanca, we can purchase some gluten-free products at La Vie Claire, Tropy, O’Self and Sans Gluten Au Maroc, but we find that a specialty online grocery service, Manger Sans Gluten, often offers the best prices in our area.
+In Casablanca, we can purchase some gluten-free products at Green Village, Tropy, O’Self and Sans Gluten Au Maroc, but we find that a specialty online grocery service, Manger Sans Gluten, often offers the best prices in our area.